joao-silva1007/cs2-log-re2/README.md

+# Fork information

+This fork uses [go-re2]() to improve parsing performance.
+It also updates the regex patterns to receive logs directly from http from cs2.

 # cs2-log

 Go package for parsing cs2 server logfiles.
 It exports types for cs2 logfiles, their regular expressions, a function for